section-engineering-education/engineering-education/content/articles/data-representation-using-brython/index.md

 This is a small modal that pops up when we hover our mouse on the datasets in the plot.
 It displays all details added to the scatter plot.

 ### Conclusion
 The process of data representation is a delightful journey.
 Like all journeys, it must come to an end.
-Through the use of a content delivery network, we were able to import Brython and highchart's Javascript files.
+Through the use of a Content Delivery Network, we were able to import Brython and Highchart's Javascript files.
 This further enabled us to represent data in the form of piechart and scatter plot using Brython.
-[Here](https://github.com/ayodele96/brython) is the link to the repository containing the code snippets.
+To get the Python code used in this tutorial, click [here](https://github.com/ayodele96/brython).

 ### Reference
 For more exposure on this topic, go through the [Brython documentation](https://brython.info/static_doc/en/intro.html).